 This document contains National Grid Electricity System Operator (ESO)'s Network Options Assessment (NOA) methodology established under the Electricity Transmission Licence Standard Condition C27 in respect of the financial year 2022/23.
-It covers the methodology on which National Grid ESO will base the 2022/23 NOA report to be published in 2023.
+It covers the methodology on which National Grid ESO, will base the NOA which will be published by 31 January 2023.
 As the methodology evolves due to experience and stakeholder feedback, the methodology statement will be revised for subsequent NOAs as required by Licence Condition C27.